Mark Geier: Medical licenses revoked

 In 2011, his son David was charged by the Maryland State Board of Physicians with practicing as a licensed physician when he only has a Bachelor of Arts degree in biology, and was fined $10,000 in July 2012.

 Lawsuit against Maryland Board of Physicians

 On December 21, 2012, a lawsuit was filed against the Maryland State Board of Physicians by Anne Geier.
-The claim made in the case 371761-V was that a cease and desist order filed by the Maryland State Board of Physicians against Mark Geier, for prescribing medicine to his family after his license was suspended, was posted publicly on the Board's website disclosing their private medical information.
-The decision of the Board was upheld on appeal.
+The claim made in case 371761-V was that a cease and desist order filed by the Maryland State Board of Physicians against Mark Geier, for prescribing medicine to his family after his license was suspended, was posted publicly on the Board's website disclosing their private medical information.
+The decision of the board was upheld on appeal.

 Personal life

-Geier and his late wife Anne were the only doubles team to achieve a grand slam in the history of the United States Tennis Association's Mid-Atlantic Section division, as of their induction into the division's Hall of Fame in 2007.
-Their only son David is also an avid tennis player.
+Geier and his wife Anne played doubles tennis.
+Their son David is also an avid tennis player.
 Anne died of metastatic melanoma at age 67 in 2014.

+Geier died on March 20, 2025 in Jupiter, Florida.